rohanshetty1888/Analytics/DataAnalysis/LinearRegression/PriceElasticity/Case_Study.md

 ## CASE STUDY : PRICE ELASTICITY

-In case you would like to have a quick overview on "What is Price Elasticity?", please feel free to check out my article on LinkedIN.<br>
-LINK -- <a href="https://www.linkedin.com/in/rohanvshetty/detail/recent-activity/posts/">Price Elasticity - Regression Model</a>
+In case you would like to have a quick overview on "What is Price Elasticity?", please feel free to check out my article on LinkedIN <a href="https://www.linkedin.com/in/rohanvshetty/detail/recent-activity/posts/">Price Elasticity - Regression Model</a> <br>

 <b>Problem Statement:</b><br>